Site-specific architecture

 Site-specific architecture (SSA) is architecture which is of its time and of its place.
 It is designed to respond to both its physical context, and the metaphysical context within which it has been conceived and executed.
 The physical context will include its location, local materials, planning framework, building codes, whilst the metaphysical context will include the client's aspirations, community values, and architects ideas about the building type, client, location, building use, etc.

 History

 The first examples seen of site-specific architecture orient around Spain, Italy and China in ancient cave and cliff dwellings dating back to the Neolithic period.
 Architecture of the Neolithic period is the first example of site-specific architecture, the buildings being dedicated to religion or social practices.
 Buildings of this time were made for purposes beyond the physical constructs but rather for the significance of the site they were created on.
 These early examples of site-specific architecture can be seen to use local materials that were available to humans at the time such as clay, stone, tree trunks and mudbrick.
-This use of the natural elements allows for the structures to seamlessly blend into their environments.
+This use of natural elements allows the structures to seamlessly blend into their environments.

 Following this period there was a move towards more ornamental architectural structures as seen in the Roman and Byzantine era.